magneticio/vamp.io/content/documentation/installation/v0.9.3/kubernetes.md

 {{< /note >}}

 #### Tested against
-This guide has been tested on Kubernetes 1.4.x and 1.5.
+This guide has been tested on Kubernetes and kubectl 1.4.x and 1.5.
 Minikube 0.13.x or higher can also be used. ([github.com - minikube](https://github.com/kubernetes/minikube))

 #### Requirements